react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 Defaults to `pause`.

-If you [`preload`](navigation-actions.md#preload) a screen, it won't be paused until after the first time it becomes focused.
+If you [`preload`](navigation-actions.md#preload) a screen, it remains active until it's focused and then unfocused for the first time.
+If you [`retain`](stack-actions.md#retain) a screen, it stays active and never gets paused or unmounted while retained.

-If a screen contains a nested navigator, it won't be unmounted, but paused instead.
+If a screen contains a nested navigator, it won't be unmounted, but paused instead even if `inactiveBehavior` is set to `unmount`.

 See [Inactive screens](navigation-lifecycle.md#inactive-screens) for more details.